alvaroarol/dna-analyser/README.md

 #Changelog

+11/07/2016
+- Changed the "Options" menu to be on the same main page instead of opening a new window/tab

 09/07/2016
 - Added reverse, complement and reverse-complement sequences
 - Warns you if remaining localStorage space is insufficient to save results